OpenMendel/SnpArrays.jl/docs/src/index.md

 @btime mul!($out2_d, transpose($EURcu), $v1_d);
 ```

-      486.464 μs (400 allocations: 13.34 KiB)
+      558.576 μs (400 allocations: 13.34 KiB)

 The operations are parallelized along the output dimension, hence the GPU was not fully utilized in the first case.
-With 100-time larger data, 30 to 50-fold speedup were observed for both cases with Nvidia Titan V.
+With 100-time larger data, 30 to 50-fold speedup were observed for both cases with Nvidia Titan V. See linear algebra page for more information.

 Let's check correctness of the result.